The first date of known time according to the Tihagi Calendar.

 After the events of The Red Schism, the Enethi and Tameri peoples migrate to safer areas; the Enethi choose to head west into the Barvati Desert, whereas the Tameri travel south into the Purulu and Arnak mountains, Later the Tameri decide to push further south in favor of more hospitable land.

-Seeking to create a system that could be learned by anyone of any status or profession, Tihagi of Wolf Clan asked her people how they often told time amongst themselves.
-It was from her Clan's folk methods of timetelling that the Tihagi Calendar was eventually derived.
+Seeking to create a system that could be learned by anyone of any status or profession, Tihagi of Rokur Clan simply observes how her told time amongst themselves.
+It was from her Clan's folk methods of time-telling that the Tihagi Calendar was eventually derived.

 During a nearly 2 year long mission in the Southern Peninsula, an Elite Expedition Team from Eris'ka is unable to confirm the existence of a creature reported by another Southern Expedition Team.
 Near the end of the expedition, however, they stumble across a mass of ruins from a previous civilization...
 They return to Eris'Ka with their discovery.